strowger/hm/README.md

 power.pl
 Gathers data from a Currentcost EnviR device's serial output.
 Writes to a logfile and to RRDs.
 Designed to be run on system boot by init.
+In practice it appears to stop reading at some point between a few minutes and a few hours after being started.
+I've failed to understand why this is and resorted to restarting it every 5 minutes:

+getpower.sh
+Restarts power.pl.
+Designed to be run from cron every few minutes.

 ebusread.pl
 Gathers data from a running ebusd instance and logs to logfiles and RRDs.